PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 </table>
 </div>

+> **Notes:**
-> **Note:** Using [backend local evaluation](/docs/feature-flags/common-questions#backend-sdks) in PostHog lowers the amount of flag usage depending on the polling duration and active number of servers.
+> - Using [backend local evaluation](/docs/feature-flags/common-questions#backend-sdks) in PostHog lowers the amount of flag usage depending on the polling duration and active number of servers.
 If you use locally evaluated flags with one server polling every 30 seconds, this amount is under 1M requests (free).
-PostHog also has volume discounts on flags over 2 million requests per month.
+> - PostHog has volume discounts on flags over 2 million requests per month.

 ### Integrations